 One way to do this is to go to obedience classes.
 There are several options for this, including groups that meet weekly, biweekly, or monthly to continue their dog’s training.
 Not only will this allow your husky to get mentally challenged, but it will also help nip out other undesirable behaviors.

-While there are several health reasons to spay/neuter your dog, it may also help keep them in your yard.
+While there are several health reasons to spay/neuter your dog, such as a decrease in aggressive behavior and reduced chance of certain cancers, it may also help keep them in your yard.